Chetonix/microsoft-clone/README.md

 # microsoft-clone
 This is a Microsoft website clone I am creating from scratch.
+I took the help of a youtube tutorial under Brad Traversy.